nlandais/hands-on-lab/README.md

 + wait until the playbook completes, it will take a little while...

 If it all worked as expected, from your workstation, open your favorite web browser and enter the provisioned web server public IP to browse the automatically deployed web site.

+#### AMI Map

+Use these AMIs.
+(Terraform has them pre-loaded.)

+                    US-EAST-1       US-WEST-1      US-WEST-2
+    Ansible AMI     ami-923cbc85    ami-2589cf45   ami-8f68abef
+    Webhost AMI     ami-9ce8688b    ami-4197d121   ami-e067a480
+>>>>>>> document AMI map